-46 DCLG (2010) Planning Policy Statement 5: Planning for the Historic Environment
+48 DCLG (2010) Planning Policy Statement 5: Planning for the Historic Environment

-- 9.37 Therefore, alongside policy protection, the Authority will work to raise people's understanding of cultural heritage.
-This recognises that peoples' concepts of heritage and sense of place are deeply held, very personal and not easily changed. - 9.38 National policy states that planning authorities should designate and review Conservation Areas, and should have special regard for the preservation of listed buildings and scheduled monuments.
-It also establishes nationally registered parks and gardens as a material consideration in planning decisions, whilst other areas such as sites of archaeological interest and the wider historic landscape should be important factors in decision-making.
-Overall, the conservation of cultural heritage plays an integral part in the delivery of sustainable development. - 9.39 It also states47 that Local Development Frameworks should set out a positive and proactive strategy for the conservation and enjoyment of the historic environment, taking into account the variations in type and distribution of heritage asset, as well as the contribution made by the historic environment by virtue of its influence on the character of the environment and an area's sense of place.
-It states that planning authorities should recognise the potential for cultural heritage to be a catalyst for regeneration in an area, in particular through leisure, tourism and economic development; and the stimulus it can provide to inspire new development of imaginative and high quality design; the reuse of existing fabric to minimise waste; and its mixed and flexible patterns of land use that are likely to be, and remain sustainable.
-The level of detail contained in an LDF should reflect the scale of the area covered by the plan and the significance of the heritage assets within it. - 9.40 At a local level, plans should consider the qualities and local distinctiveness of the historic environment and how these can contribute to the development of the spatial vision in the local development framework core strategy.
+- 9.37 It also states49 that local development frameworks should taking into account the variations in type and distribution of heritage asset, as well as the contribution made by the historic environment by its influence on the character of the environment and an area's sense of place; It states that planning authorities should recognize the potential for cultural heritage to be a catalyst for regeneration in an area, in particular through leisure, tourism and economic development; and the stimulus it can provide to inspire new development of imaginative and high quality design; the re-use of existing fabric to minimise waste; and its mixed and flexible patterns of land use that are likely to be, and remain sustainable.
+The level of detail contained in an LDF should reflect the scale of the area covered by the plan and the significance of the heritage assets within it. - 9.38 At a local level, plans should consider the qualities and local distinctiveness of the historic environment and how these can contribute to the development of the spatial vision in the local development framework core strategy.
 Heritage assets can be used to ensure continued sustainability of an area and promote a sense of place.
 Plans at a local level are likely to consider investment in and enhancement of historic places, including the public realm, in more detail.
-They should include consideration of how best to conserve individual, groups or types of heritage assets that are most at risk of loss through neglect, decay or other threats. - 9.41 These requirements are covered by Conservation Area designation and Management Plans.
-They are currently covered by Local Plan policies which will be superseded by the Development Management Policies Development Plan Document. - 9.42 Other guidance48 states that beyond heritage designations, an understanding of heritage values should be the basis for making sound decisions about the future of cultural heritage assets. - 9.43 The Authority welcomes close working and forward planning with all owners and managers of cultural heritage assets.
-This can be valuable to both landowners and the Authority, particularly when large landholders such as estates and conservation organisations are responsible for significant areas or numbers of cultural heritage assets.
-The Authority aims to encourage mutually beneficial and sustainable proposals to conserve and enhance cultural heritage assets for future generations, whilst acknowledging the social and economic challenges faced by today's land owners and managers. - 9.44 In all proposals involving cultural heritage assets with statutory designation or registration, or which are otherwise of international, national, regional or local interest, an evaluation of the likely impact must be undertaken to specifications approved by the Authority in accordance with PPS5, and the Authority's Householder Planning Application Guidance Notes and Planning Application Validation Guidance49.
+They should include consideration of how best to conserve individual, groups or types of heritage assets that are most at risk of loss through neglect, decay or other threats. - 9.39 These requirements are covered by Conservation Area designation and Management Plans.
+They are currently covered by Local Plan policies which will be superseded by the Development Management Policies Development Plan Document. - 9.40 Other guidance50 states that beyond heritage designations, an understanding of heritage values should be the basis for making sound decisions about the future of cultural heritage assets. - 9.41 The Authority welcomes close working and forward planning with all owners and managers of cultural heritage assets.
+This can be valuable to both landowners and the Authority, particularly when large landholders such as estates and conservation organizations are responsible for significant areas or numbers of cultural heritage assets.
+The Authority aims to encourage mutually beneficial and sustainable proposals to conserve and enhance cultural heritage assets for future generations, whilst acknowledging the social and economic challenges faced by today's land owners and managers. - 9.42 In all proposals involving cultural heritage assets with statutory designation or registration, or which are otherwise of international, national, regional or local interest, an evaluation of the likely impact must be undertaken to specifications approved by the Authority in accordance with PPS5, and the Authority's Householder Planning Application Guidance Notes and Planning Application Validation Guidance51.
 Development that affects the particular merits of Listed Buildings and other buildings, assets and areas of historic or vernacular merit or their settings, must sustain or enhance the assets or their significance to be acceptable.

-47 DCLG (2010) Planning Policy Statement 5: Planning for the Historic Environment
+49 DCLG (2010) Planning Policy Statement 5: Planning for the Historic Environment

-48 English Heritage (2008) Conservation Principles Policies and Guidance for the Sustainable Management of the Historic Environment
+50 English Heritage (2008) Conservation Principles Policies and Guidance for the Sustainable Management of the Historic Environment